Imagicle UCX Suite Winter 2020 has just been released!

 Well, this was an automated piece that we could have reused.

-Considering that the installation of the Imagicle UC Suite was one of the manual steps for creating an OVA, these scripts would also be very useful.
+Considering that the installation of the Imagicle UCX Suite was one of the manual steps for creating an OVA, these scripts would also be very useful.

 What else do we need?